 5. What must individual programs do for assessment?

-Faculty in programs should collaboratively develop and periodically review a Student Learning Assessment Planning Form.
-Those plans consist of the following:
+Faculty in programs should collaboratively develop and periodically review an assessment plan.
+Those plans should consist of the following:

 Additionally, each program must draft a report of the results using the template developed by the Academic Assessment Committee.
 The report must also contain a list of recommendations for program improvement as well as identifying faculty needs in regard to improving instructional practices.
 The report could, also, include student work examples to underscore the results and recommendations.